desync-labs/fathom-dao-smart-contracts/audit-report/Fathom_DAO-review.md

 We recommend adding a limit for pending proposals for one user.

 Ask Auditors -> This is not desired functionality to limit pending proposals for one user.

+Make high enough proposalTimeDelay
+If time, add a block for msg.sender

 #### [FIXED] A missing check that tokens are on the balance when calling the `payRewards` function in the `VaultPackage` contract
 ##### Description